v2sCollections/Constellation/README.md

 - Adds a visual shaking effect (fake recoil) when firing a weapon, thus shooting a weapon feels more weightful and impactful.
 Comes with a configuration book from where you can tweak shake power and duration.
 - Removes the tint, dirt, and glare from all reflex sights, making it easier to see your target.
 - Reduced multiplier for how much light affects stealth.
+- Reduced bullet spread while ADS or aiming in 3rd person by 50%, Keeps spread bonuses for using semi-auto/burst weapons.
 - Increased weapon reload speed by 25%.
 - Increased the speed of equipping weapons.
 It comes with various speed multipliers for you to choose from.
 - Increased the firing speed of the micro gun.